GJBoth/DeePyMoD_SBL/notes/paper/paper.md

 ### Dynamic library

-[Using deepmod to dynamically calculate the library]
+[Using deepmod to dynamically calculate the library and pde find]

 ## Discussion